stevedonovan/gentle-intro/modules.md

 ## Cargo

-The Rust standard library is not very large, compared to Java or Python.
+The Rust standard library is not very large, compared to Java or Python; although much more fully featured than C or C++, which lean heavily on operating system provided libraries.

 But it is straightforward to access community-provided libraries in [crates.io](https://crates.io) using __Cargo__.
 Cargo will look up the correct version and download the source for you, and ensures that any other needed crates are downloaded as well.